thecredibleway/thecredibleway-com/docs/faq/questions/what-evidence-is-there-that-jesus-existed.md

 Though you may still question the supernatural elements (miracles, resurrection) - you should by now at least see the historical foundations of Jesus' life, death, impact and the preservation of eyewitness testimony - are solid.
-At its core, the best explanation for these converging evidences is that Jesus was not a myth - but a real person who lived, died, and was raised, witnessed by many.
+At its core, the best explanation for these converging evidences is that Jesus was not a myth - but a real person who lived, died and was raised, witnessed by many.

 Perhaps instead of the question *"What evidence is there that Jesus existed?"*, the more important question is ***"What would cause the Son of Man to do the unthinkable?
 What made